 People under age 65 may be eligible if:

-- You have a disability and receive Social Security Disability Insurance (SSDI) or Railroad Retirement disability payments.
+- you have a disability and receive Social Security Disability Insurance (SSDI) or Railroad Retirement Board disability payments

 If you still have questions about whether you qualify, you can use Medicare’s online eligibility tool.